frostburn/hewmp/README.md

 ```

 ## Note Duration
-Note duration is specified using square brackets `[`, `]` after a note
+Note duration is specified using square brackets `[`, `]` after a note.
+The default duration is `[1]` (one beat).
 ```
 1/1[2] 6/5 5/4 6/5 10/9[2]
 ```

 ## Rests
 To advance time without playing a note use the rest symbol `z`.
-If you want to include the rest in the output use a capital letter `Z`.
+If you want to include the rest in the output use a capital letter `Z` (only applies if the output format supports explicit rests).
 ```
 1 z 5/4 6/5
 ```